pelumiogunremu/Scraping-Data-Projects/README.md

 The idea that inspired this project is the problem of inadequate tool for the prediction of the fertile location for a particular business type.

 ### Project Outline
-    - https://www.yellowpages.ca/locations/ is the website to be scraped
+    - https://www.yellowpages.ca/locations/ was the scraped website
     - Request for the webpage content using the requests library
     - Parse the webpage content using the BeautifulSoup from the bs4 library
     - Get the tags using the tag name and class selector